 And maybe a copious amount of energy drinks.

-And, what’s more, 77% of Americans now own a smartphone.
+What’s more, 77 percent of Americans now own a smartphone.

 Never before in history have we been able to reach so many people, so easily.

 And unlike most traditional marketing methods, digital marketing allows marketers to accurately measure their activities in real-time.

 Here’s what I mean:

 Previously a business might place an ad promoting workout equipment in a men’s magazine and then cross their fingers.